 Affordable homes are built with ballots every bit as much as they are built with bricks and drywall.
 To build the political will for housing solutions, renters and advocates must demonstrate our power as a significant voting block.

 Census data confirm that low-income voters are registered and vote at lower rates than higher income citizens.
-While 87% of people with incomes over $100,000 were registered to vote in 2020 and 83% voted, just 60% of people with incomes below $20,000 were registered, and only 49% actually voted (U.S. Census Bureau.
-Voting and Registration in the Election of November 2020, April 2021)
+While 82% of people with household incomes above $100,000 were registered to vote in 2022 and 67% voted, just 57% of people with incomes below $20,000 were registered, and only 33% actually voted.
+(U.S. Census Bureau, Voting and Registration in the Election of November 2022, April 2023)

 Low-income people face several challenges to voting such as less-flexible work schedules that may not allow time off to vote; more difficulty obtaining legal identification; transportation impediments that may make getting to the polls more difficult; and a greater likelihood of misinformation about their rights as voters.
 People experiencing homelessness, returning citizens, and survivors of natural disasters may face especially tough barriers to voting.

 Nonprofits that have implemented voter engagement projects have identified several benefits of doing so:

 Community members engage in civic life and learn how decisions of elected officials affect their lives.

 The issue of homelessness and housing scarcity is elevated in public debate.